'All eyes' on New York: Reopening tests city torn by crises :: WRAL.com

 “All eyes will be on New York this next couple of months,” said urban policy expert Jonathan Bowles, executive director of the Center for an Urban Future.
 “The city now has to prove that it really knows what it’s doing, that it can still be a dense city like New York and yet figure this out.”

-Facing such challenges as how to maintain social distancing on the subway and how to restore public confidence in police in the wake of the unrest set off by the death of George Floyd in Minneapolis, can New York City regroup?
+Gov. Andrew Cuomo took a subway ride to mark the moment and send a message that it’s safe: “If they’re using the sanitizer, they’re using the masks, it will be OK.”

-Edwin Arce thinks so.
+Edwin Arce said he thinks the city can regroup.
 A chef at a Manhattan restaurant, he was heartened to see more customers than expected when it reopened for takeout and delivery.

 “As a city, we are ready to be back, start going out, living life — with the new reality, though,” of masks and 6-foot (2-meter) separation, said Arce, 31.